KrausharLab/Couce-Iglesias_Oliani_2026/README.md

 The scripts are numbered according to their intended execution order and the main figures they support.
 Unless stated otherwise, they read data from `Data/`, write processed objects to `Output/Objects/`, figures to `Output/Figures/`, and timestamped logs to `Output/Logs/`.

+The folder Data can be downloaded in the following link: https://nc.molgen.mpg.de/cloud/index.php/s/sfSRxTNMkLQF6dB

 ## Repository structure

 ```text